abi-abisha/discord-corybot/README.md

 ## Description

-The Cory Discord Bot responds to messages starting with "cory" or "Cory" with his signature catchphrases
+The Cory Discord Bot responds to messages starting with "cory" or "Cory" with his signature catchphrases.

 ## Getting Started